-Other studies also strongly supports these findings [340-342, 345-346, 349-350, 353-365].
+Both previous and subsequent research strongly supports these findings [340-342, 345-346, 349-350, 353-365].
 A narrative and quantitative review of the application of TM in eight correctional settings involving almost 1500 inmates found that the technique leads to positive changes in health, psychological development, and behaviour [341].
 Another review examining changes in brain chemistry of criminals found that stress-related neuroendocrine abnormalities known to be associated with aggression and crime were alleviated by Transcendental Meditation [360; see also 403].